Is the Marriott Bonvoy Boundless worth it? You bet!

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 The key to making the most of the best travel credit cards is always weighing the benefits of the card versus the annual fee.
-Most credit cards are worth the annual fee for at least the first year, because they generally come with a hefty sign-up bonus.
+Most rewards credit cards are worth the annual fee for at least the first year, because they generally come with a hefty sign-up bonus.

 Is the Chase Marriott Bonvoy Boundless card annual fee worth it?